Homotopy theory with bornological coarse spaces: Motivic coarse spectra

 Here the first functor adds a disjoint base point, and the second functor {is} the canonical one.
-The main usage of stability is the existence of a functor (where $\Z$ is considered as a poset) which functorially extends a morphism $f:E\to F$ in $\Sp$ to a cofibre sequence
+The category $\Sp^{\la}$ is characterized by the obvious universal property that precomposition by $\Sigma^{\infty}_{+}$ induces an equivalence